newt0/defaimint/pitch/script.md

 “NFT = AI Agent” isn’t just a concept.
 It’s real — and only possible on Solana.

-Metaplex Execute gives each NFT its own private key.
+Metaplex Execute turns each NFT into an autonomous agent.
-It can sign, hold, and operate autonomously.

-Solana Agent Kit v2 lets our agents interact with dApps, social feeds, and bridges — turning them into full-spectrum actors in the crypto world.

-This isn’t AI on Solana.
-It’s AI embedded into Solana’s execution layer.

-Other chains can simulate this.
-But only Solana makes it natural.
+Solana Agent Kit v2 is the best dev toolkit for crypto-native AI.

 That’s why DeFAI Mint isn’t portable.
 It’s Solana-native by design.